NetSAIL-UCI/Phoenix/README.md

     - `./src/workloads` contains the code for preparing workloads for the real-world experiment and deriving application dependency graphs for AdaptLab cloud environment to emulate large real-world clusters.
 - `./plotscripts`  contains the scripts for reproducing key figures in the paper.

+# Kick-the-tires instructions

+We strongly recommend completing the steps specified in this [section](#preparing-workloads) for kick-the-tires deadline.

 # Preparing Workloads

 Currently, we implement two environments to test the efficacy of Phoenix: